Common PFAS and Drinking Water Terms

 PFAS levels at the Sweeney Water Treatment Plant:

-CFPUA continues to detect multiple PFAS compounds in its regular sampling of raw water from the Cape Fear River and in drinking water treated at the Sweeney Water Treatment Plant.
+CFPUA continues to detect multiple PFAS compounds in its regular sampling of raw water from the Cape Fear River.
+As of October 2022, testing of drinking water treated at the Sweeney Water Treatment Plant shows that PFAS have been reduced to non-detectable levels by new Granular Activated Carbon (GAC) filters at the plant.
+Click here to learn more about these filters.

-The chart below lays out the most recent PFAS test results.
+The chart below lays out PFAS test results following the new GAC filters coming online.
 Results are shown in parts per trillion (ppt):

 *Health advisories for PFOA and PFOS are interim advisories.
 EPA anticipates finalizing these advisories by the end of 2023.
 The EPA’s recommended reporting limit (see definitions below) is 4.0 ppt.